orta/notes/js/why-typescript.md

     So, why did most OSS Flow codebases end up converting to TypeScript?
 IMO, a large amount of the reasoning is that the teams have different focuses.
 Flow is built for maintaining the Facebook codebase vs TypeScript which is built as a stand-alone language.
 Examples of how this difference is expressed comes from something like DefinitelyTyped vs flow-typed.
 The TypeScript team have a compiler engineer on rotation for DefinitelyTyped support building out tools and helping manage the community.
 For flow-typed it's almost exclusively ran by the community.
 DT is bigger _now_ because of that constant work which would have been _really_ hard to get funded for the Flow team.

-    TypeScript had the ability and freedom to focus on the ecosystem as an entity and not soley on one single codebase.
-That gave the team the ability to work with many others and  constantly release things the community wanted.
+    TypeScript had the ability and freedom to focus on dev tooling and the ecosystem as an entity and not solely on one single codebase.
+That gave the team the ability to work with many others and constantly release things _the community_ wanted.
 It reminds me of a blog post I wrote on Relay, see the [community section](https://artsy.github.io/blog/2019/04/10/omakase-relay/#Community) and replace "Relay" with "Flow", and "Apollo" with "TypeScript".

 ## Future